21-Hidetaka-Ko/English-Blog/articles/billionares-analysis.md

 ![](images/create-project.png)

 You can import data.
-The dataset is [here](https://www.dropbox.com/home?preview=Billionaires.xlsx).
-You can download it.
+The dataset is [here](https://www.dropbox.com/home?preview=Billionaires.xlsx) so that You can download it.

 ![](images/import.png)